ncedwards/hello-world/README.md

 # hello-world
-ideas and resources
+ideas and resources.
-ncedwards here.
 A cardiologist learning to code.